 It was also the Justice Department, namely through Bruce Orr.

-And that's why what Devin Nunes did last week, when he sent those questions to twenty-four people in the Obama administration asking those ten key questions about the dossier and started to get responses back on Friday, that's why that's so important.
+And that's why what Devin Nunes did last week, when he sent those questions to 24 people in the Obama administration asking those 10 key questions about the dossier and started to get responses back on Friday, that's why that's so important.

-So yeah, we got to have a second special counsel looking at all this because there are so many questions that have been raised that are unanswered.
+So, yeah, we've got to have a second special counsel looking at all this because there are so many questions that have been raised that are unanswered.

-The thing is is that and he's also followed up, and by the end of this week he wants answers uh as it relates to protocol and whether or not it was followed in terms of the FBI, because as you bring information to a FISA court, it has to, according to their standards, have been verified.
+The thing is, is that, and he's also followed up, and by the end of this week, he wants answers as it relates to protocol and whether or not it was followed in terms of the FBI, because as you bring information to a FISA court, it has to, according to their standards, have been verified.

 They don't inform the court that Hillary bought and paid for it.

-They try and create two independent sources before the co court, but we know that Isakoff got the information directly from Steele, so there was only one source, not verified.
+They try and create two independent sources before the court, but we know that Isakoff got the information directly from Steele.

 They hide the fact that Hillary paid for it.

-And now we gotta ask how many times can one person be covered up for in all of this, and when are people gonna start getting indicted?
+And now we've got to ask, how many times can one person be covered up for in all of this?

 And if everybody's talking about Robert Mueller and Robert Mueller and the special counsel, well, when do we ever start investigating these crimes?

-Two things I think are are are are critical here.
+Yeah, two things I think are critical here.

 It sure looks like the FBI did not do that.